Google Family Link Review: Quick Expert Summary

 As for the settings they can change, you’ll immediately get a notification when they tweak any feature.
 For example, when I turned off Personal results on my test device (a feature that gives Google the right to show you suggestions based on the info in your Google Account), Family Link immediately sent me an alert.

-Family Link allows you to manage what your kid is sharing with the apps they’re visiting from the parent app.
-This includes Personal results, cookies, and other permissions, such as those that allow websites access to your child’s location and webcam.
+I think it’s great that Family Link allows you to manage what your kid is sharing on the apps they’re using.
+This includes cookies and other permissions, such as those that allow websites access to your child’s location and webcam.

 Google Family Link uses Google’s built-in browsing history function to let you monitor what your children are doing online.
 To that end, it gives you the power to decide whether or not your child’s Google account saves their activity on Google sites and apps.